matthewoden/SmokeTest/README.md

     %{ id: "db", test: {Module, :function, [args]}, timeout: 5000} ,

     # Test "cluster" calls an anonymous function, with a timeout of 1500ms
+    # NOTE: This will blow up your distillery release.
     %{ id: "cluster", test: fn -> :net_adm.names() end, timeout: 1500 },

     # Test "other" calls another  module, and uses the default timeout of 1000